flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 the [Flathub beta repository](/docs/for-users/installation#flathub-beta-repository) and corresponds to the `beta` Flatpak ref branch.

-Applications must only use either `master` or `beta` git branches.
-No other git branches are allowed.
+Applications must only use either `master` or `beta` git branches and the corresponding `stable` and `beta` Flatpak ref branches respectively.
+No other git or ref branches are allowed for applications.

 Branches named `branch/*` are reserved specifically for BaseApps and Extensions and must not be used by anyone else.
+If a build is triggered from the `branch/foobar` git branch of the Flathub GitHub repo, the corresponding Flatpak ref branch will be set to `foobar`.
+Extensions and baseapps are also allowed to set a custom Flatpak ref branch in the manifest via the `branch` key.

 All of those branches along with `main`, `stable`, `beta/*` and `stable/*` are automatically _protected_ which means that you can only merge pull